Eine Liste der besten Ressourcenplanungs-Softwares

 Wrike is an award-winning, easy-to-use resource scheduling software that is highly configurable, allowing users to customize workflows, dashboards, reports, request forms, and more.

-Why I picked Wike: Wrike’s simple interface enables you to switch between Kanban boards, one-click Gantt charts, and traditional workload views, allowing you to choose how to see your tasks.
+Why I picked Wike: Wrike’s simple interface enables you to switch between Kanban boards, one-click Gantt charts, and traditional workload views, where you can have your tasks along with effort information.

 Wrike Standout Features & Integrations